Kevin Peterson

-Kevin Lamont Peterson (born March 22, 1994) is an American football cornerback who is a free agent.
-He played college football at Oklahoma State.
-He previously played for the Chicago Bears and Los Angeles Rams.
+Kevin Lamont Peterson (born March 22, 1994) is an American former professional football player who was a cornerback for the Los Angeles Rams and Arizona Cardinals of the National Football League (NFL).
+He played college football for the Oklahoma State Cowboys.

-Early years
+Early life

 Peterson played high school football at Wagoner High School in Wagoner, Oklahoma.
 He recorded 1,621 rushing yards, 25 rushing touchdowns, 42 tackles and 3 interceptions his senior year in 2011, helping Wagoner win the Class 4A State title.
 This was the first football state championship in school history.
 In 2011, Peterson was named Oklahoma's Defensive Player of the Year by The Oklahoman and also earned SuperPrep All-American honors.
 He also participated in track and basketball at Wagoner.
 In May 2011, he won the state championship in both the 100 meters and 200 meters.

 College career

 Peterson lettered for the Oklahoma State Cowboys of Oklahoma State University from 2012 to 2015.
 He played in 13 games, starting 1, in 2012, recording 16 solo tackles, 4 tackle assists and 2 pass breakups.
 He played in 12 games, starting 11, in 2013, recording 20 solo tackles, 4 tackle assists, 2 interceptions and 4 pass breakups.
 Peterson played in 13 games, all starts, in 2014, recording 53 solo tackles, 6 tackle assists, 2 interceptions and 11 pass breakups.
 He played in 12 games, starting 11, in 2015, recording 36 solo tackles, 6 tackles assists, 1 interception, 6 pass breakups and 1 fumble recovery.
 He missed the first game of the season due to injury.
-In 2015, Peterson was a Jim Thorpe Award semifinalst, earned First-team All-Big 12 honors and was named a team captain.
+In 2015, Peterson was a Jim Thorpe Award semifinalst, earned First-team All-Big 12 Conference honors and was named a team captain.
 He majored in education at Oklahoma State.
 He was invited to play in the Senior Bowl in January 2016.
 However, he suffered a high-ankle sprain before the game and did not play in it.

 Professional career

+Pre-draft

-Peterson was rated the 42nd best cornerback in the 2016 NFL Draft by NFLDraftScout.com.
+Peterson was rated the 42nd best cornerback in the 2016 NFL draft by NFLDraftScout.com.
 Lance Zierlein of NFL.com predicted that he would be drafted in the sixth or seventh round, stating "Size limitations make a move inside as a nickel corner possible, but he has enough quickness and coverage savvy to stick on a roster."